100mslive/100ms-flutter/README.md

 4. Get the HMSSDK via [pub.dev](https://pub.dev/packages/hmssdk_flutter).
 Add the `hmssdk_flutter` to your pubspec.yaml.

-### Note for Flutter 3.0+

-At this moment, Flutter 3.0 or higher is not supported due to ongoing issues in Flutter 3.x release for Platform Views.
-Refer issues: [107313](https://github.com/flutter/flutter/issues/107313) & [103630](https://github.com/flutter/flutter/issues/103630).
-We are actively monitoring these issues & once [Flutter](https://github.com/flutter/flutter) team releases a fix for these issues on [stable](https://github.com/flutter/flutter/tree/stable) branch, we'll release a compatible version of 100ms SDK.

-Until then, please use Flutter version `2.10.5` or any other 2.x series.

 ## 🏃‍♀️ How to run the Sample App

 The Example app can be found [here](https://github.com/100mslive/100ms-flutter/tree/main/example).